ConfederacyOfGaia/Gaia/players-guide.md

 Prices for armor reflect the fact that some types are illegal.
 A gambeson or jerkin can reasonably pass as not-armor, while lamellars, hauberks, and cuirasses are definitely armor, and therefore will cause the wearer to stopped by the authorities.

 Items with the Ceremonial trait are light, intricate, and beautiful, worked with colorful materials and patterns.
-Because of their ceremonial nature, soliders do not consider them armaments of war, and won't stop anyone wearing them.

 The Don and Doff times are in rounds; 10 rounds = 1 minute.